qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 **DESIGN & IMPLEMENTATION**

-## 2.3 Nested comments

-Nested comments can be handy for the programmer (e.g., for temporarily “commenting out” large blocks of code).
+2.3 Nested comments Nested comments can be handy for the programmer (e.g., for temporarily “commenting out” large blocks of code).
 Scanners normally deal only with nonrecursive constructs, however, so nested comments require special treat- ment.
 Some languages disallow them.
 Others require the language implemen- tor to augment the scanner with special-purpose comment-handling code.
 C and C++ strike a compromise: /* ... */ style comments are not allowed to nest, but /* ... */ and //... style comments can appear inside each other.
 The programmer can thus use one style for “normal” comments and the other for “commenting out.”
 (The C99 designers note, however, that conditional compilation (#if) is preferable [Int03a, p.
 58].)

 ![Figure 2.5 Outline of...](images/page_89_vector_379.png)
 *Figure 2.5 Outline of an ad hoc scanner for tokens in our calculator language.*

-## 2.2.1** Generating a Finite Automaton**
+2.2.1** Generating a Finite Automaton**

-#### While a ﬁnite automaton can in principle be written by hand, it is more com-

-#### mon to build one automatically from a set of regular expressions, using a scanner

-#### generator tool.
-For our calculator language, we should like to covert the regular

-#### expressions of Example 2.9 into the automaton of Figure 2.6.
-That automaton has

-#### the desirable property that its actions are deterministic: in any given state with a

-#### given input character there is never more than one possible outgoing transition

-#### (arrow) labeled by that character.
-As it turns out, however, there is no obvious

-#### one-step algorithm to convert a set of regular expressions into an equivalent de-

-#### terministic ﬁnite automaton (DFA).
-The typical scanner generator implements

-the conversion as a series of three separate steps.
+While a ﬁnite automaton can in principle be written by hand, it is more com- mon to build one automatically from a set of regular expressions, using a* scanner* *generator* tool.
+For our calculator language, we should like to covert the regular expressions of Example 2.9 into the automaton of Figure 2.6.
+That automaton has the desirable property that its actions are* deterministic*: in any given state with a given input character there is never more than one possible outgoing transition (arrow) labeled by that character.
+As it turns out, however, there is no obvious one-step algorithm to convert a set of regular expressions into an equivalent de- terministic ﬁnite automaton (DFA).
+The typical scanner generator implements the conversion as a series of three separate steps.
 The ﬁrst step converts the regular expressions into a* nondeterministic* ﬁnite automaton (NFA).
 An NFA is like a DFA except that (1) there may be more than one transition out of a given state labeled by a given character, and (2) there may be so-called* epsilon transitions*: arrows labeled by the empty string symbol,* ϵ*.
 The NFA is said to accept an input string (token) if there exists a path from the start

 ![Figure 2.6 Pictorial representation...](images/page_90_vector_415.png)
 *Figure 2.6 Pictorial representation of a scanner for calculator tokens, in the form of a ﬁnite automaton.
 This ﬁgure roughly parallels the code in Figure 2.5.
 States are numbered for reference in Figure 2.12.
 Scanning for each token begins in the state marked “Start.”
 The ﬁnal states, in which a token is recognized, are indicated by double circles.
 Comments, when recognized, send the scanner back to its start state, rather than a ﬁnal state.*

-### state to a ﬁnal state whose non-epsilon transitions are labeled, in order, by the

-characters of the token.
+state to a ﬁnal state whose non-epsilon transitions are labeled, in order, by the characters of the token.
 To avoid the need to search all possible paths for one that “works,” the second step of a scanner generatortranslates the NFA into an equivalentDFA: an automa- ton that accepts the same language, but in which there are no epsilon transitions, and no states with more than one outgoing transition labeled by the same char- acter.
 The third step is a space optimization that generates a ﬁnal DFA with the minimum possible number of states.

 ![Figure 2.7 Construction of...](images/page_91_vector_409.png)
 *Figure 2.7 Construction of an NFA equivalent to a given regular expression.
 Part (a) shows the base case: the automaton for the single letter c.
 Parts (b), (c), and (d), respectively, show the constructions for concatenation, alternation, and Kleene closure.
 Each construction retains a unique start state and a single ﬁnal state.
 Internal detail is hidden in the diamond-shaped center regions.*